Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Firm costs in the cannabis industry

 \subsubsection{Wages in cannabis}

-Wages in cannabis are lower than in other industries in Washington state.
-In 2016, the mean wage for cannabis businesses was less than the overall mean wage in all 36 counties with a cannabis business \citep{Hoagland2017,esd2016}.
-The same pattern held for median wages \citep{Hoagland2017,esd2016}.
-This should come as no surprise: at the retail level, budtending is a low-skill job that requires no formal education, while the same holds for most jobs at the producer-processor level.\footnote{Producer-processors typically employ a small number of "master growers" who are trained in cultivation, along with a much larger number of low-wage employees engaged in garden labor (e.g. harvesting, drying, trimming), filling pre-rolls, packaging, delivery and other manual labor tasks.} Table \ref{tab:g.1} shows the average annual wage for cannabis establishments for the years 2018-2020 and compares it to the statewide average for all industries.
-For wholesalers, the annual gross wage gap to NAICS 111 is less than 3\%; for retailers, the gap to NAICS 453 ranges from 8\% to 11\%.
-When converted to hourly wages (assuming 2,080 hours per year), the wage gap between cannabis wholesalers and NAICS 111 ranges from \$0.22 to \$0.37 per hour.
-For cannabis retailers, the gap is slightly larger: on average, cannabis employees earned between \$0.95 and \$1.58 less per hour than than NAICS 453, which amounts to 8\% to 11\% difference.
+Wages in cannabis are significantly lower than in other industries in Washington state.
+This should come as no surprise: at the retail level, budtending is a low-skill job that requires no formal education, while the same holds for most jobs at the producer level.\footnote{Producers typically employ a small number of "master growers" who are trained in cultivation, along with a much larger number of low-wage employees engaged in garden labor (e.g. harvesting, drying, trimming), filling pre-rolls, packaging, delivery and other manual labor tasks.} Table \ref{tab:g.1} shows the average annual wage for cannabis establishments for the years 2018-2020 and compares it to the statewide average for the corresponding NAICS industry and all industries combined.
+For producers, the annual gross wage gap to NAICS 111 is less than 3\%; for retailers, the gap to NAICS 453 ranges from 8\% to 11\%.
+When converted to hourly wages (assuming 2,080 hours per year), the wage gap between cannabis producers and NAICS 111 ranges from \$0.22 to \$0.37 per hour.
+For cannabis retailers, the gap is slightly larger: on average, cannabis employees earned between \$0.95 and \$1.58 less per hour than than NAICS 453, which amounts to a difference of 8\% to 11\%.